 Before you start taking simvastatin and sitagliptin, tell your doctor if you are already using any of these other medicines:

-To make sure you can safely take simvastatin and sitagliptin, tell your doctor if you have any of these other conditions:
+To make sure simvastatin and sitagliptin is safe for you, tell your doctor if you have:

 - a history of liver or kidney disease;